 CACH provides a service to assist you in finding an alternative place within the post-school education and training system.
 It redirects you to various possible options including university spaces that may still be available, TVET college study opportunities, SETA-funded learnerships, or other skills programmes.
 The CACH provides the profile of all students who sign up to post-school institutions that still have spaces available, and tries to match prospective students with the available spaces.
 If you sign up and such spaces are identified, the institution will contact you and offer you a space.
 You can also access career development services for advice and assistance via the CACH.

-The CACH service opens on 27 January 2023, a few days after the National Senior Certificate (NSC) examination results are released.
+The CACH service opens in January 2024, a few days after the National Senior Certificate (NSC) examination results are released.
 To benefit from the service you need to sign up online at click here.
 Alternatively, you may text your first name, surname and ID number to 31629 via a standard sms and a call centre agent will contact you and assist you to sign up directly.
 You can also find out more about CACH on our Facebook page at CACH_SA.

 Please visit the CACH website for more information.